The equivariant covering homotopy property: Generalised equivariant bundles and the ECHP

-It is sometimes said that $p$ is a Hurewicz $G$-fibration if it `satisfies the ECHP'.
+It is sometimes said that $p$ is a Hurewicz $G$-fibration if it `satisfies the ECHP', for example on \cite[pg.545]{BH02}.
 However, in this paper, we will only use the term ECHP when it refers to covering homotopy properties of bundles.
 Note also that at least some caution is required here.
 Let $\sigma_2: D_2 \to B_2$ be a $(\Pi; \Gamma)$-bundle with fibre $F$.
 Then, as we will see, if $\sigma_2$ satisfies the ECHP of Definition \ref{echp20}, then $\sigma_2$ is a Hurewicz $G$-fibration.
+Indeed, $\sigma_2$ satisfies the ECHP of Definition \ref{echp20} iff its associated principal bundle is an $h\Gamma$-fibration, and we can then apply Lemma \ref{echp5}.
 However, as far as we are aware, it is not true that if $\sigma_2$ is a Hurewicz $G$-fibration, then $\sigma_2$ necessarily satisfies the ECHP of Definition \ref{echp20} - therefore, the ECHP and the definition of a Hurewicz $G$-fibration do not coincide in this context.
-Note that a counterexample would have to be somewhat pathological since if $B_2$ is paracompact, and the total space of the associated principal bunlde is completely regular, then $\sigma_2$ is numerable, by \cite[Propositions 4 and 5]{LM86}, and therefore satisfies the ECHP.
+Note that a counterexample would have to be somewhat pathological since if $B_2$ is paracompact Hausdorff, and the total space of the associated principal bundle is completely regular, then $\sigma_2$ is numerable, by \cite[Propositions 4 and 5]{LM86}, and therefore satisfies the ECHP.
+Note that the definition of paracompactness in use in \cite{LM86} assumes that the space is also Hausdorff and so subordinate partitions of unity exist.